Always be charitable - even if the other party does not act

 they are heard, they cannot be

 unheard.
-Those who hear false ideas may not be able separate those
+Those who hear false ideas may not be able to separate those

 ideas from their own faith and may become confused.
 Even learned saints